Canvas Instructor Guide

 A supported web browser

-Canvas runs in your web browser and supports using Chrome, Edge, Firefox, or Safari.
-For which versions work, check the Canvas supported browser page.
-Canvas will not work with Internet Explorer.
+Canvas runs in your web browser and supports Chrome, Edge, Firefox, or Safari.
+For more information on which versions work, visit the Canvas supported browser page.
+Please note that Canvas does not work with Internet Explorer.

 A UBC course you are teaching / have taught

-All UBC courses have matching courses in Canvas automatically created, with the enrolled students added, even if you have never used Canvas.
-Canvas courses are available approximately two weeks after the UBC course calendar has been published, which is typically several months before the start of term.
+Canvas courses are available approximately two weeks after the UBC course calendar has been published, which is typically several months before the start of each term.
 This schedule gives you time to set up your materials and activities.

-Lab and tutorial sections are not automatically created in Canvas, but you can request them by contacting your faculty’s Instructional Support Unit or contacting us.
+Lab and tutorial sections are not automatically created in Canvas, but you can request them by contacting your faculty’s Instructional Support Unit or contacting us at the LT Hub.

 Tips

-• You and your students will log in to Canvas at canvas.ubc.ca using your UBC CWL (Campus-Wide Login).
+• You and your students will log in to Canvas using your UBC CWL (Campus-Wide Login).
 If you don’t have one, please sign up for a UBC CWL first.

-• You and your students can also access Canvas on a mobile device using the Canvas Student app.
-The app allows everyone to view content and interact in their courses; however, students should not use it for quizzes or exams.
+• You and your students can also access Canvas on a mobile device using the Canvas apps.
+These apps allow for viewing and interacting with courses; however, students should be warned against using mobile devices for graded assessments.

-• You can enrol in Canvas 101, to help you get started.
-This self-paced course offers a basic overview of Canvas features and functionality, which will help you build your course with confidence.
+• You can enrol in Canvas 101 to help you get started.
+This self-paced course offers a basic overview of Canvas features and functionality, which will help you build your course.

 How do I use Canvas?

-Click any bar below for instructions and tips for using Canvas.
+Click any accordion bar below for instructions and tips for using Canvas.

 Expand All